 The Whitaker Peace & Development Initiative established the Youth Peacemaker Network in South Sudan (YPN) as a Pilot Programme with youth from Jonglei State in 2012.
-This programme seeks to strengthen the leadership capacity of former child soldiers, orphans and youth impacted by conflicts and violence in South Sudan.
+This program seeks to strengthen the leadership capacity of former child soldiers, orphans, and youth impacted by conflicts and violence in South Sudan.

 Let’s Help South Sudanese Youth Write Their Own History